Work in prison

 The minimum hourly wage for work performed under the prison employment contract shall be:

-The inmate worker may receive bonuses linked to productivity or seniority or any other bonus of an exceptional nature from the structure that hired him.
+The inmate worker may receive productivity or seniority bonuses or any other exceptional bonuses from the structure that hired him.

 Reminder